yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 type: docs
 ---

-You can export cluster database logs to third-party tools for analysis and customization.
+Export cluster database logs to third-party tools for analysis and customization.
 You can export the following types of logs:

 - Audit logs.
 Audit logs are generated using the [PostgreSQL Audit Extension](https://www.pgaudit.org/#) ([pgaudit](https://github.com/pgaudit/pgaudit/blob/1.3.2/README.md)).
 - Query logs.
 These are the standard PostrgreSQL logs.